klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 }
 ```

-When the above code is executed, the transactionHash is printed like the previous example.
+When the above code is executed, the transaction hash (txHash) is printed like the example below.

 ```bash
 Transaction Hash : 0x43e8ab1a2365ad598448b4402c1cfce6a71b3a103fce3a69905613e50b978113